nullmastermind/inkscape-for-trace/packaging/macos/README.md

    ./build_inkscape.sh
    ```

-   Ultimately this will produce `/Users/Shared/work/$TOOLSET_VER/artifacts/Inkscape.dmg`.
+   This will

+   - run all the `2nn`-prefixed scripts consecutively
+   - produce `$WRK_DIR/$TOOLSET_VER/artifacts/Inkscape.dmg`

 ## GitLab CI

-Make sure the runner fulfills the same requirements as listed in the usage section above.
+Currently this is being used on a self-hosted runner.
+Make sure the runner fulfills the same prerequisites as mentioned in the build instructions above.

 Configure a job in your `.gitlab-ci.yml` as follows: